 Special Needs CARES Harness Options

 In rare situations, families may request FAA exemptions if their child exceeds CARES limits but requires medical travel support.
+Your airline’s accessibility team is the right starting point for that conversation.

 Frequently Asked Questions